DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 the Mac and videoblogging were reinforced by the use of QuickTime.

-Ironically, this technical specificity wasn’t really remarked upon by the videobloggers, beyond a comment by Casey about the need to switch from one to another for professional reasons; ‘for the first year and a half, we used a PC,’ she told me.
+Ironically, this technical specificity wasn’t really remarked upon by the videobloggers, beyond a comment by Casey McKinnon about the need to switch from one to another for professional reasons; ‘for the first year and a half, we used a PC,’ she told me.
 ‘However, due to the demands of our new HD camera we are currently making a switch over to Mac in order to